Jeremiah9000/Poker-with-Python/README(videos explaining code).md

 # Python Poker
 Texas Holdem Poker made with Python

+the "cards" folder holds all of the card images

+there is an operating version found in the 'finished working version' folder called 'texas_holdem_poker v0.1.py'

-download the "cards" folder and make sure it is in the same directory where you launch the .py file.
+download the "cards" folder and make sure it is in the same directory where you launch the 'texas_holdem_poker v0.1.py' file.

 Some information about how I handled scoring: